Dani-Gore13/hw1-challenge1-code-refactor/README.md

 ## Description:

-- I have gone in and refactored the HTML code to follow accesibilty standards so that the website is optimized for for search engines.
+- I have gone in and refactored the HTML code to follow accessibility standards so that the website is optimized for for search engines.
 I have edited the code without changing the websites original looks and functions.

 ## What has been changed:

 - Checked to make sure all links were working
 - Fixed links that were not working
-- Added descriptions to the images so that they are not accessible
+- Added descriptions to the images so that they are now accessible
 - Gave the code a descriptive title

 ## Screenshot of Website: